 Some people find it very helpful to just write out all the different things they have to do first and then try to form projects and categories around those things.
 You can either do this on paper or use the "Inbox" to dump all your tasks.

 If you already have your tasks organized somewhere this step might not be necessary or helpful.
 But keep in mind that Marvin organizes tasks differently than some other todo list apps so it's a good idea to read through this entire section first before you copy over your existing lists.

 On the very left of your master list you can create your main categories.
 Do this first.
 The main categories represent the different areas of your life.
 The idea is to create a home for (almost) every task and project.

 Most people have between 3-7.
 They should not be too broad so that you want to create a lot of subcategories inside of a main category.
 It’s also important to only create main categories that actually regularly have tasks and/or projects inside of them.

-There is a default category called "unassigned".
-The unassigned category is a good place to store the odd task or project that just doesn't fit into any of your main categories.
+There is a default category called "Inbox".
+The Inbox is a good place to store the odd task or project that just doesn't fit into any of your main categories.
 You can also treat this category as an inbox, where you can quickly capture incoming tasks to sort later.

 Tasks that are created within a day without being assigned to any category or project also show up here when you move the task back to the master list.

 Projects are extremely helpful when it comes to accomplishing more in life.
 You should try to group related tasks into projects as much as possible.